ChaoTzuJung/i18n-mcp-translator/README.md

 - Updates a centralized `lang.json` file.
 - Returns modified code with i18n keys.
 - Powered by Google Gemini AI.
+- **NEW:** Auto-detects supported languages from OneSky API on startup.
+- **NEW:** Caches OneSky locale data for 24 hours (memory + file cache).
+- **NEW:** Full language info mapping (code, local/english name, region, etc) for all configured languages.
+- **NEW:** Robust fallback/override: always uses your config, but validates and enriches with OneSky data.
+- **NEW:** Graceful fallback to local mock data if OneSky API fails.

 ## Requirements